Ethiopian–Somali conflict: Rising Ethiopian–Somali tensions (2023–present)

-According to an analysis by Critical Threats, the African Union peacekeeping transition at the end of 2024 could potentially trigger an armed conflict between Egyptian and Somali forces against Ethiopian troops or their proxies.
-During August an ENDF military build up has occurred in the Ogaden region, and on 7 September, troops and armored vehicles began moving to the Somali border.
-On 9 September, religious scholars at a government-organized meeting in Mogadishu publicly called for calm amid the growing Ethiopia–Somalia conflict.
-On 10 September, the Ethiopian military seized control of all airports in the Gedo region of Somalia, including the strategic airfields of Luuq, Dolow, and Bardhere and Garbahare.
+On 10 September 2024, the Ethiopian military seized control of all airports in the Gedo region of Somalia, including the strategic airfields of Luuq, Dolow, and Bardhere and Garbahare.
 The operation had reportedly been undertaken to prevent the future deployment of Egyptian troops in the area.
 Somali President Hassan Sheikh accused Ethiopia of "waging a campaign of sabotage against Somalia."
 In late October 2024, Somalia expelled an Ethiopian diplomat after alleging internal interference.

 Ethiopia's push for the sea has reportedly led thousands, many from northern Somalia, to join al-Shabaab as the organization has positioned itself as the nations protector.
 In early November 2024, al-Shabaab leader Sheikh Abu Ubeida delivered a 45-minute speech condemning Ethiopia's push for naval access to Somalia's coast, asserting that Ethiopia is in the final stages of seizing Somalia's waters.
 He called for the ousting of Somali President Hassan Sheikh and other regional leaders, accusing them of welcoming Ethiopian influence in Mogadishu, Baidoa, Garowe, and Hargeisa.
 Ubeida also claimed that these leaders had formally recognized Ethiopia's claim over the Somali Region (Ogaden).
 Finally, he urged young people across the Horn of Africa to join al-Shabaab in taking up arms against Ethiopia.

-On December 27, 2024, Soon thereafter the United Nations Security Council approves the Resolution 2767 deployment of the African Union Support and Stabilization Mission in Somalia (AUSSOM), effective January 1, replacing the current African Union Transition Mission in Somalia. subsequently, Somalia rejects Ethiopia's participation in AUSSOM amid tensions over a memorandum of understanding that Ethiopia signed with Somaliland in January.
+On 27 December 2024, the United Nations Security Council approved the Resolution 2767 deployment of the African Union Support and Stabilization Mission in Somalia (AUSSOM), effective 1 January, replacing the current African Union Transition Mission in Somalia.
+Subsequently, Somalia rejected Ethiopia's participation in AUSSOM amid tensions over a memorandum of understanding that Ethiopia signed with Somaliland in January.
 Somalia considers the memorandum a violation of its sovereignty and has instead asked Egypt to contribute troops to the mission.